 Optimization is yet to be explored.
 Again, being a newer ad format, these are not yet exposed to practices on how to utilize them to the fullest potential.

 The sound is a matter of contention.
 Advertisers rely on auto-sound (mute/unmute control) to get user attention, which although not all players offer.

-Quick tip: Adding subtitles to the video should be a good way to combat default mute (sound off) setting on user’s device.
+A quick tip: Adding subtitles to the video should be a good way to combat default mute (sound off) setting on the user’s device.

 So, what do we infer?

 Videos are far away from being limited.
 People love video, and it’s true.
 The data and these new incarnations in video advertising are indicating video as a channel of growth.

 On one hand, publishers attain better viewability for enhanced ad monetization.
 While simultaneously, advertisers/marketers are enjoying better traction from their respective audiences.
 And as outstream takes off, this is a chance to harness these new formats and stimulate the performance of existing video ad efforts.